Marana Regional Airport: Facilities

-For the 12-month period ending April 19, 2017, the airport had 90,252 aircraft operations, an average of 248 per day: 67% general aviation, 11% air taxi, and 22% military.
-At that time there were 245 aircraft based at this airport: 88% single-engine, 2% ultralight, 6% multi-engine, 3% jet, 0.5% glider and 0.5% helicopter.
+For the 12-month period ending April 15, 2023, the airport had 90,252 aircraft operations, an average of 247 per day: 66% general aviation, 11% air taxi, and 22% military.
+At that time there were 193 aircraft based at this airport: 165 single-engine, 10 ultralight, 15 multi-engine, 2 jet, and 1 glider.

 History

 In 1943 then Marana Auxiliary Army Airfield No. 2 (a.k.a.
 Rillito Field) was one of five auxiliary fields that served Marana Army Air Field (now Pinal Airpark) and is part of many Arizona World War II Army Airfields.
 The United States Army Air Forces trained at Marana through World War II and the Korean War in North American T-6 Texan and North American T-28 Trojan aircraft.

 The military sold the airport to a private operator.
 It was renamed Avra Valley Airport, and in 1968 expanded the runway by 1200 feet.
 By 1972 there were more than 30 civilian aircraft based at the airport.
 In 1973 Pima County Department of Transportation bought the airport and expanded the runways even more.
 Further improvements into 1980s included adding a parking lot, terminal building, and offices.
 Skyrider Cafe opened in 1983.

 In 1999 the Town of Marana bought the airport for Pima County and changed the name to Marana Northwest Regional Airport, then in 2002 renamed it to Marana Regional Airport.

 According to the Marana Regional Airport 2017 Airport Master Plan, the airport plans to extend the end of runway 3 to 5830 × 75 ft, a 50% increase.
 A timeline for the improvements has not been specified.